SODA

-These organisations all recognise that prevention is becoming ever more important as demand increases and effective prevention needs integrated approaches, so services, teams and individuals can collaborate, share data and co-ordinate efforts to meet challenges of complex and rising needs.
+These organisations have recognised that prevention is ever more important as demand increases.
+Effective prevention needs integrated approaches, so services, teams and individuals can collaborate, share data and co-ordinate efforts to meet challenges of complex and rising needs.

 Providing the compelling reason to act – SODA creates multi-organisational, actionable insight from otherwise separate information, by joining up and analysing local data and where necessary blending it with other local and national sources.
 This integrated evidence base enhances decision-making, refines policy, and optimises service design and delivery, ultimately improving the lives of Suffolk residents.
 SODA’s work includes: